 Under the Testators Family Maintenance Act 1912 (Tas) a person may, in certain circumstances, ask the Supreme Court to vary someone else’s will.
 A person with a disability or someone on their behalf can do this just as anyone else can.

-Provision now exists under the Guardianship and Administration Act 1995 (Tas) for the Guardianship and Administration Board to make a statutory will in appropriate circumstances.
+Provision exist under the Guardianship and Administration Act 1995 (Tas) for the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT) to make a statutory will in appropriate circumstances.

 When is it appropriate to make a Statutory Will?

 Situations in which it may be appropriate to make a Statutory Will include where:

 - a person had testamentary capacity, never made a valid will and subsequently loses testamentary capacity; or